mpv-player/mpv/DOCS/man/vo.rst

         xrgb2101010 is a packed 30 bits per pixel/10 bits per channel packed RGB format with 2 bits of padding.

-        Unless you have an intel graphics card, a recent kernel and a recent version of mesa (>=18) xrgb2101010 is unlikely to work for you.
+        Unless you have an Intel graphics card, a recent kernel and a recent version of mesa (>=18) xrgb2101010 is unlikely to work for you.

         This currently only has an effect when used together with the ``drm``